 Challenging long-held assumptions

-Their is also constant attitude I hear many race promoters take when it comes to women in racing.
+There is also the constant attitude I hear many race directors take when it comes to women in racing.

 They claim that if more race promoters featured more women-friendly races, there still will not be an increase in women racing.

 It is hard to hold them in contempt, however.
 They based their assumptions primarily off of past experiences.